latumat/Project-Library/README.md

 Library created with HTML, CSS, and JavaScript.

-Worked with objects, manipulating the DOM, etc.
+Worked with objects, manipulation of the DOM, etc.

 [See Live Demo👈](https://latumat.github.io/Project-Library/)